JMcCoubrey/OscApp/README.md

 This is a generic project template which we can use to fork whenever we start new web application projects at EventMAP.
 It features the Osc.Db submodule for the shared data set.

 ## Important
 Please do not push changes intended for your new project to this repo.
 Only changes to the wireframe should be pushed here.
+To start your project, create a mirror copy of this repo, following these steps: https://help.github.com/articles/duplicating-a-repository/

 ## Prerequisites
 - .NET Core 2.0 SDK